 Individual heat pumps

-Heat pumps supplying individual buildings are first distributed to each medium-voltage grid district, these capacities are later on further disaggregated to single buildings.
-Similar to central heat pumps they are modeled with a time-dependent coefficient of performance depending on the temperature data.
+Heat pumps supplying individual buildings are first distributed to each medium-voltage grid district.
+These capacities are later on further disaggregated to single buildings.
+Similar to central heat pumps, individual heat pumps are modeled with a time-dependent coefficient of performance depending on the temperature data.

 The distribution of the national capacities to each medium-voltage grid district is proportional to the heat demand outside of district heating grids.